rustyeddy/spaclock/README.md

 3. [JavaScript Clock from
 w3school](https://www.w3schools.com/js/tryit.asp?filename=tryjs_timing_clock),
-I combined the code between the script tags with index.html

-### Self Resetting Clock with NTP!

-This simple clock connects to the internet getting its time from a public NTP server, so no need to ever reset the clock again.
+The code snippets above were combined into _main.go_, _index.html_ as well as created the _clock.js_ file.
+I added bootstrap to give app a littl style and layout.

+I am not a designer, so I decided to keep the clock simple:

 ### Style Matters